-Nora de Hoyos Comstock, Ph.D., was elected to the Austin Community College Board of Trustees in November 2016.
-She was relected in 2020 and the six-year term will end in 2026.
+Nora de Hoyos Comstock, Ph.D., was elected to the Austin Community College Board of Trustees in November 2016 and her term ends in 2022.
 She currently services as Vice Chair.
 Nora is an entrepreneur, business leader, and pioneer in using social media to build a community for Latinas.
 Dr. Comstock believes that education, which translates into hope and opportunity, is the single most important factor that can transform lives.

 As an entrepreneur, Dr. Comstock is the national and international founder of Las Comadres Para Las Americas.
 She served as the organization’s leader since its inception and built its membership to over 20,000 women in more than 100 cities, 28 states, and Puerto Rico.
 Las Comadres Para Las Americas was named a Community Leadership Award honoree by the University of Texas at Austin for “commitment and dedication to promoting social justice, increasing opportunities for inclusion, and/or improving access to education.”